deeptischauhan/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
+**The following code aggregates the number of steps taken according to the interval and draws a x-y plot using base plotting system.
+Further it prints the 5-minute interval which has the highest average number of steps **

 ```r
         activity_steps_interval <- aggregate(steps ~ interval, data = activity_data, FUN = mean, na.rm = TRUE)